marianocodes/nanux/README.md

 - [X] Basic documentation
 - [X] Evergreen Browser support
 - [X] First release to NPM registry
+- [X] Implementation of pattern to handle sideffects

+**Beta**
 - [ ] 80% Unit testing coverage
 - [ ] Improve action typing

-**Beta**
 - [ ] Memoization of data
-- [ ] Implementation of pattern to handle sideffects
 - [ ] Create or separate classes in charge of the busineess logic into a different lib to
 - [ ] Schematics to implement the library faster